The Blue Garlic Surprise

-This past Thanksgiving I volunteered to bring our family's traditional Polish kielbasa and cabbage dish to the holiday dinner.
-Ours is a simple recipe consisting of traditional Eastern European ingredients including onion, garlic, cabbage, sausage, black pepper, and apple.
+This past Thanksgiving, I volunteered to bring our family's traditional Polish kielbasa and cabbage dish to the holiday dinner.
+Ours is a simple recipe consisting of traditional Eastern European ingredients, including onion, garlic, cabbage, sausage, black pepper, and apple.
 Our version of this dish is mild-tasting and slightly sweet, and we all love the recipe just as it is.
-But this year I decided to charge up the flavor a bit by adding sauerkraut to the cabbage, something I had never done before.
+But this year, I decided to charge up the flavor a bit by adding sauerkraut to the cabbage, something I had never done before.

 By early evening on Wednesday, my kitchen smelled heavenly from the onions, cabbage, apple, and kraut slowly simmering on the stovetop, from the freshly pressed whole head of garlic waiting to go into the pot, and from the thinly sliced kielbasa resting on the cutting board.
-It was a peaceful moment, leaving me with the feeling that all is well with the world.
+It was a peaceful moment, leaving me with the feeling that all was well with the world.

 It took a few minutes for me to realize that the garish blue-green material was pressed garlic that had gone through a color transformation.
 Suddenly, a long-forgotten memory began to surface about making copper sulfate crystals in my high school chemistry class.
 The color sprinkled around the cabbage and kraut in the pot looked somewhat like the color of those crystals, only a bit more green, in fact, much the color of the corrosion that can appear at the junction of a car battery and its terminal.

 Never in my cooking life had garlic turned blue-green, but never had I cooked my family’s original kielbasa and cabbage dish with sauerkraut, either.
-I suspected the color change had something to do with the acid in the kraut and whatever chemicals are in the garlic.
+I suspected the color change had something to do with the acid in the kraut and whatever chemicals were in the garlic.

 Garlic Turning Blue Is Sometimes Called "Greening"